Harry Pierpont: Breakout from Michigan City

 In the summer of 1932, Pierpont began to make plans for the greatest prison break in Indiana history.
 Pierpont's fellow conspirators were Charles Makley, John "Red" Hamilton, and Russell Clark.
-This operation would depend on accomplices on the outside who had money for guns, bribes and a hideout.
-It would also need someone on the inside who was dependable who was about to be released.
+This operation would depend on accomplices on the outside who had money for guns, bribes, and a hideout.
+It would also need someone dependable on the inside who was about to be released.
 Pierpont approached John Dillinger about helping them to escape.
 In return, he would be offered the opportunity to join their bank-robbing team.

 The group reportedly gave Dillinger the list of the best banks and stores to rob, as well as the names of reliable accomplices.
 He would know almost as much as they did about bank robbery.
 Dillinger agreed, but insisted that James Jenkins be included in the break.

 In late 1932, Walter Dietrich joined Pierpont's group.
 He began to reveal the detailed techniques of the remarkable bank robber, Herman Lamm.
 By the spring of 1933, the plan was set.

 Pierpont was aided on the outside by his girlfriend Mary Kinder, who agreed to help with the break-out if her brother, Earl Northern, was added to the list of escapees.
 Mary's brother, Earl Northern, was Pierpont's old partner.
 Pearl Elliott, the Kokomo madam who had been involved in Pierpont's Kokomo robbery, was to get money to those who would bribe prison guards.

 Request for clemency, August 1933

 The Indiana state clemency commission heard Pierpont's appeal to be released from the state prison under the contention that he was a man of strong character and a "leader and not a follower" on August 24, 1933.

-Briefs filed highlighted the fact that when Pierpont was sentenced to the state prison in May 1925, he told authorities that he would try to escape and it was their duty to prevent it.
+Briefs filed highlighted the fact that when Pierpont was sentenced to the state prison in May 1925, he had told authorities that he would try to escape and it was their duty to prevent it.
 Subsequently, he made three escape attempts.
-In 1931, Pierpont announced that he would be a model prisoner and it was contended he has been such since that time.
+In 1931, Pierpont had announced that he would be a model prisoner and it was contended he has been such since that time.
 The commission was informed that Pierpont's record included two previous convictions.
-In his time in prison, he had received 10 punishments, two reprimands and one merit braid.
+In his time in prison, he had received ten punishments, two reprimands,and one merit braid.
 The commission denied Pierpont's request for clemency.

 On September 13, 1933, three loaded revolvers, wrapped in Chicago newspapers, were found near the west wall of the prison by two prisoners.
-Prisoners Danny McGeogehan, Jack Gray and Eddie Murphy were believed to be connected and ordered into solitary confinement.
+Prisoners Danny McGeogehan, Jack Gray, and Eddie Murphy were believed to be connected and ordered into solitary confinement.
 Dillinger had tossed these pistols over the wall, and were intended for Pierpont and his conspirators.